-There are many factors in someone’s history that might make them more likely to cheat, but it’s usually not as simple as A leading to B. While the most common cause of cheating is emotional disconnection within a relationship, there are certain events in someone’s history that can make them more prone to going astray.
+There are many factors in a person’s history that might make them more likely to cheat, but it’s usually not as simple as A leading to B. While the most common cause of cheating is emotional disconnection within a relationship, there are certain events in one’s past that can make them more prone to going astray.

 PTSD Resulting from Abuse

 Post-traumatic stress resulting from abuse often has the side effects of numbness and avoidance, which can cause victims to seek stimulating encounters outside their intimate relationships.